newOcean/webrtc-ios/README.md

 - Open a Google Chrome browser (not IE, Firefox or Safari - spent a day debugging why Firefox was not working - CHROME!!)
 - Open this URL: https://apprtc.appspot.com
 - Ensure the camera on your laptop has an image
-- Make not of the room number in the URL after loading web page
+- Make note of the room number in the URL after loading web page
 - Run the iOS app and type in the room number
 - Stand back ....
 Should here feedback audio between your laptop and iOS device.
 - NOTE - the audio is the only channel implemented by Google, the video render portion on iOS is not implemented yet.